Zanaen75/SpendWise/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+Expense Management app

+Money In
+Money Out
+Total Money

+Persons
+Who you have borrowed money
+Who you have to get your money back

+Reports
+Monthly -> Day by day in a list